Kinangop, Kenya · Founded on a Promise · Est. 2026

 Legacy Founder

-Named building or facility · Permanent Advisory Board seat · Annual recognition event · Legacy plaque in main hall
+Named building · Permanent Advisory Board seat · Legacy plaque in main hall

 ✈️ Aviation

-Retired aircraft (FedEx or other carrier) · Aircraft parts, engines, components · Tools and ground support equipment · Technical manuals and training materials.
-A single donated retired wide-body would transform East African aviation training.
+Retired aircraft (FedEx or other) · Parts, engines, components · Tools and ground support equipment · Technical manuals.
+A single donated wide-body would transform East African aviation training.

 💻 Information Technology